jaimetur/PhotoMigrator/help/01-command-line-interface.md

                guarded merge and sends redundant native-group assets to trash only after verifying the keeper.
                It is disabled for every other combination and enabled by default only for this supported one.
 While enabled, '--dup-asset-keeper' must be 'better-quality'.
+-mergeDupLoc ; --merge-duplicate-locations=[true,false]
+               Immich manual duplicate resolution only.
+Disabled by default: the selected keeper retains its GPS location and no location is copied from redundant assets.
+When true, a location is copied only when the keeper has no GPS and at least two redundant assets have the same complete coordinate pair.
+               It does not apply to '--dup-immich-native-deletion=true'.
 -dupKeeper   ; --dup-asset-keeper {more-people/tags-then-better-quality,more-people/tags-then-oldest,more-people/tags-then-newest,better-quality,oldest,newest}
                Select the asset retained by '--remove-duplicates-assets'.
 The more-people/tags strategies first retain the asset with the largest distinct people count, then tag count, then use their named tie breaker. 'better-quality' uses Immich's